cloudmrhub/mroptimum/readme.md

 # MR Optimum

-**MR Optimum** is an open-source toolbox for estimation of the signal-to-noise ratio of magnetic Resonance images.
+**MR Optimum** is an open-source toolbox for estimation of the signal-to-noise ratio of magnetic resonance images.
 Visit the [project page](https://cmr.cloudmrhub.com/apps/mroptimum/) for more information.

 ## Repositories
 The code is organized in three repositories.
 The backend tools can be used independently from